+The City selects projects and activities based on needs identified in the current Consolidated Plan.
+The City, like other organizations across the nation, are continuing to deal with the externalities of the

+Annual Action Plan-DRAFT 2023

-The City choses projects and activities based on the priority areas of the Consolidated Plan.
-The City, like other organizations across the nation, has battled through the COVID-19 Pandemic and associated impacts.
-Our organization is looking to re-set after this history changing period and improve performance.
-The core programs of the CDBG program each year include homeowner housing rehabilitation, demolition and clearance, public facilities and infrastructure improvements, and public services.
+COVID-19 Pandemic.
+Additional challenges have surfaced from the higher than nominal inflation rate.
+This challenge has impacted the CDBG program across all projects in some manner.
+The core programs of the CDBG program during the 2020-2024 Consolidated Plan include homeowner housing rehabilitation, demolition and clearance, public facilities and infrastructure improvements, and public services.

-CDBG funds are made available to homeowner to perform critical home repairs and home modifications for accessibility improvements.
-In addition to CDBG, the City leverages Illinois Housing Development Authority (IHDA) rehabilitation funds through the Single Family Rehabilitation (SFR) program.
+CDBG funds are made available to homeowners to perform critical home repairs and home modifications for accessibility improvements.
+In addition to CDBG, the City leveraged Illinois Housing Development Authority (IHDA) rehabilitation funds through the Single Family Rehabilitation (SFR) program.
+For Program Year 2023, the City will use newly awarded IHDA funds for their new housing rehabilitation program, the Home Repair and Accessibility Program (HRAP), that will replace the SFR program.
 These programs address the community's need to preserve the affordable housing stock.
-In total, the City supports approximately 20-25 housing rehabilitation projects a year.
+In total, the City supports approximately 15-20 housing rehabilitation projects a year.

 Demolition and clearance of vacant/abandoned homes is another way the City addresses affordable housing.
-Once a lot is cleared, the City attempts to donate the property to Habitat for Humanity for construction of new affordable housing.
+Once a buildable lot is cleared, the City attempts to donate the property to Habitat for Humanity for construction of new affordable housing.
 If the property has never been connected to City water and sewer services, those connections are made prior to donating the property.
-When a property is not deemed buildable due to size or location, the City maintains the property until it can be donated to a local not-for-profit organization or sold.
-Approximately 2-3 demolition activities are completed each year.
+When a property is not deemed buildable due to size or location, the City maintains the property until it can be donated or sold.